Jame' Asr Hassanil Bolkiah Mosque

 The Jame' Asr Hassanil Bolkiah Mosque (Masjid Jame' Asr Hassanil Bolkiah) is a Sunni mosque, located in Bandar Seri Begawan, Brunei.
-It is one of the two state mosques (masjid negara), the other Omar Ali Saifuddien Mosque, and it is the largest mosque in Brunei.
+It is the largest mosque in Brunei, and one of the country's two state mosques (masjid negara), the other being Omar Ali Saifuddien Mosque.
 It is situated on the northern border of the Kampong Kiarong suburb, 3 km northwest of Pusat Bandar.
 The mosque is named in honour of Hassanal Bolkiah, the 29th Sultan of Brunei.

 History

 Sultan Hassanal Bolkiah summoned John Lawson to the country's capital, in the early 1990s after being inspired by the Englishman's work.
 Lawson was asked to design the glass dome for a new mosque that would be constructed to honour the Silver Jubilee of Hassanal Bolkiah.
-Although it was first officially called the Kiarong Mosque, it would go on to be renamed as Jame' Asr Hassanil Bolkiah Mosque.
+Although it was first officially called the Kiarong Mosque, it would go on to be renamed Jame' Asr Hassanil Bolkiah Mosque.

 The largest mosque in the nation, spanning a 20 acre site, was given as a gift by the Sultan.
 Construction started in 1988 and the mosque was formally opened on 14 July 1994, the Sultan's 48th birthday.
 The Maghrib and Isyak prayers were performed at the inaugural ceremony; (Note: Funds were to come from the Sultan's "private fortune.") and the Sultan delivered the Friday sermon.
 Prominent individuals who have visited the mosque include Benazir Bhutto and Goh Chok Tong in 1996, Queen Elizabeth II in 1998, and King Abdullah II in 2000.
 The mosque has gained popularity as a tourist destination, with an average of fifty people every day, excepting Thursdays and the hours before Friday prayers.
 In addition, the mosque also provides pre-marital education, and offers Al-Quran reading sessions given by nearby religious instructors.